PestBusters-Apps/Machine-Learning/README.md

 ---

 ## 🛠️ Features
-- **Real-time Pest Detection**: Identify pests on leafy vegetables with high accuracy using mobile devices or cameras.
+- **Pest Detection**: Identify pests on leafy vegetables with high accuracy using mobile devices or cameras.
 - **Hydroponic Focus**: Optimized for pest challenges specific to hydroponic farming systems.
 - **Interactive Chatbot**: Provides pest identification and tailored control recommendations.
 - **Specialized Dataset**: Includes labeled images of pests found on leafy vegetables in hydroponic environments.